sosy-lab/benchexec/doc/table-generator.md

 and a complete definition can be found in the file [doc/table-generator.xml](table-generator.xml), and an example in [doc/table-generator-example.xml](table-generator-example.xml).
+The document type of these files should be

+    <!DOCTYPE benchmark PUBLIC "+//IDN sosy-lab.org//DTD BenchExec table 1.0//EN" "http://www.sosy-lab.org/benchexec/table-1.0.dtd">

 A document-type definition with a formal specification of such files can be found in [doc/table-generator.dtd](table-generator.dtd).
 To use such files pass them with the parameter `-x` to `table-generator`: